olaven/exam-PG5100/README.md

 * For starting in dev mode: `LocalApplicationRunner.java`
 * For running frontend-test with chrome-driver: `SeleniumLocalIT.java`
 * For running frontend-test with docker: `SeleniumDockerIT.java`
+* For running production mode: in root, run `mvn clean package && docker-compose up`

 ## Test coverage
-Checking Jacoco, I get the following result:
+Checking the Jacoco-report, I get the following result:
-* backend:
+* backend: 98%
-* frontend:
+* frontend: 97%
-* total: TODO FILL INN
+* total: 98%

 ## Users
 When testing the application, the following user is recommended: